 Blog What we have been up to lately

 The Institute of Digital Games has a constant flow of international researchers that come to share their work, interact with our students, and work together with our local researchers.
-Exchanging ideas is important for innovation and learning: new … read more
+Exchanging ideas is important for innovation and learning: new perspective … read more

 One of our PhD students is working on an experiment related to the Platform for Affective Gameplay ANnotation (PAGAN) and needs your help.
 What do you need to do?
 Watch and label 3 short videos and complete a quick survey afterwards.
 It takes 7-8 minutes … read more